Guest Season: What It's Like to Stay Here

 Guest accommodation at Tassajara are rustic, peaceful, and range from private cabins to shared dorms.
 Prices listed on our Rooms and Rates page reflect the cost for a one night stay.
 As there is no electricity in our guest rooms, kerosene lamps are used for light.
 Bathing facilities are in the bathhouse, and all cabins and rooms have a private toilet and sink except as noted.There is a two-night minimum stay on weekends (Friday-Sunday).

 For people who have food intolerances, allergies, or other sensitivities, we offer a supplement to the dinner meal, known as the Restricted Diet.
 The Restricted Diet meal supplement includes a grain (gluten free), a protein, and a vegetable – all plainly cooked.
-Even though the Restricted Diet option is offered every day, we ask that you inform Tassajara Reservations of any dietary restrictions that you have, particularly if you have severe allergic reactions.
+It must be arranged for in advance through the Reservations office.
 Those with certain dietary restrictions can generally supplement their breakfast and lunch with options from bag lunch as needed.
-Continue reading...

 Telephone and Electronics